startinglinevc/Overview/README.md

 * [Our Quarterly LP Letters](https://github.com/startinglinevc/Overview/blob/master/Quarterly%20Letters.md)

 ## What We Invest In
-Starting Line is a thematic early stage venture capital fund focused on investing in consumer services and products that are both cheaper and better.
+Starting Line is a thematic early stage venture capital fund focused on investing in consumer marketplaces, services and products that are cheaper and better, improve access for the 99% + as well as the software infrastructure that enables it.

 We, like many Americans, were struck by the November 2016 elections and it was one of the inspirations behind the founding of this platform.
 Technology has the potential to democratize access to information, wealth and opportunity; however, over the past decade, the gap between the 1% and the 99% has widened substantially.
 We invest where we see opportunities to make products and services available to a broad range of Americans - not build incremental services for the affluent.